hablapps/stateless/README.md

 essential to express complex data transformations in a modular and elegant way.
 However, optics are restricted to work solely with in-memory data structures.

-Stateless provides the means to take optic awesomeness to new settings, such as databases or microservices.
-To do so, it adopts *optic algebras*, an abstraction that generalizes monomorphic optics.
-They enable programmers to describe the data layer and business logic of their applications while keeping them completely decoupled from particular infrastructures.
+Stateless is a type class based framework that provides the means to take optic awesomeness to new settings, such as databases or microservices.
+To do so, it exploits *optic algebras*, an abstraction that generalizes monomorphic optics and enables programmers to describe the data layer and business logic of their applications in abstract terms, while keeping them completely decoupled from particular infrastructures.

 ## Set Up